DANCE-Lab/DANCE-Wiki/docs/study/recruitment.md

 Thank you so much for expressing interest in participating in our research study!
 We are exploring how multiple sclerosis affects patients’ mental health and mental functioning.
 Because the majority of research on mental health has been conducted on medically healthy people, doctors are less well-informed about treating individuals with both medical and mental illnesses.
 With this study, we hope to help fill that gap and work towards improving patient care.

 This study is looking for participants with MS diagnoses who may or may not have mental health difficulties.
-We conduct the study visits over the course of four hours, either in person at the Hospital of the University of Pennsylvania or virtually.
-The visit includes some puzzle like games and tests on the computer, some questionnaires, and a clinical interview.
+We conduct the study visits over the course of two to three hours, either in person at the Hospital of the University of Pennsylvania or virtually.
+The visit includes some puzzle like games and tests on the computer, some questionnaires, and a clinical assessment.
 You will be compensated $80 for completing the research study.

 I am attaching a copy of our study consent form to this email for you to look over, and you are welcome to reach out via email [insert email address here] or phone [insert phone number here] if you have any further questions.